 Implanting False Memories

 In the "lost in the mall" paradigm, Loftus showed that approximately 25% of participants could be induced to "remember" a detailed false childhood memory (getting lost in a shopping mall) through suggestion and imagery exercises.
-Subsequent research has implanted false memories of more dramatic events.
+Subsequent research has implanted false memories of more dramatic events, including witnessing demonic possession and nearly drowning in childhood.

 This has profound legal implications.
 The American legal system has historically treated eyewitness testimony as highly reliable; research shows it is among the least reliable forms of evidence.
-False confessions, wrongful convictions, and the recovered memory controversies of the 1980s-90s (in which suggestive therapeutic techniques apparently created false memories of childhood abuse) all reflect the reconstructive nature of memory.
+The Innocence Project, which uses DNA evidence to exonerate wrongfully convicted individuals, reports that eyewitness misidentification is the leading contributing factor in wrongful convictions, present in approximately 69% of cases later overturned.

 The Testing Effect: How to Remember Better